Heracleitos/Heracleitos.github.io/README.md

 **Logotype and Copyright**

-The above logotype of the Hellenic Complex Systems Laboratory is the exclusive property of the Hellenic Complex Systems Laboratory and is protected under applicable copyright laws.
+The above logotype of the Hellenic Complex Systems Laboratory is the exclusive property of A. T. Chatzimichail, HCSL, and is protected under applicable copyright laws.
 Unauthorized use is strictly prohibited.

 **Disclaimer of Warranties**